-Praying always and watching—or overcoming—affect every facet of a Christian's life.
-Pat Higgins relates how deeply examining ourselves for flaws and shortcomings, as we do each year before Passover, helps us to accomplish Christ's Luke 21:36 command.
+Deeply examining ourselves for flaws and shortcomings, as we do each year before Passover, helps us to accomplish Christ's command to watch and pray always.

 Jesus remarks that our lips tell the tale our hearts try to hide.
 Using this proverb as a foundation, John Reid asks us to consider our prayers in a similar way.
 What do they tell God about us?

 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.